Gilligan128/digital-brewpub/README.md

 ## Use Cases

 ### MVP
 - Allows one to store craft brewery's they have visited along with some notes about each.
 - Allows for multiple users.
 - Allows users to search for brewery's by city or zipcode and includes displays notes from other users for a selected brewery.
+  - Assumptions
+    - This can list breweries not included by users.

 ### Nifty Extras (budget allowing)
 - Allows logged in users to chat with each other.